BIN number explained

 Impact of BINs for merchants

 As merchants are responsible for analyzing BINs, one implication is that you may have to modify your system to accommodate the storage and masking of longer BINs.
-You might also have to reassess your data handling and storage practices to ensure they are compliant with the most up to date PCI-DSS.
+You might also have to reassess your data handling and storage practices to ensure they are compliant with the most up-to-date PCI-DSS.
 That means only storing the bare minimum of PAN digits that are necessary for transaction processing, minimizing the exposure of sensitive information to hackers.

 Launch your card program with Checkout.com

 Are you looking to start a card program?
 Checkout.com can help.
-We allow you to issue, process and manage both virtual and physical payment card programs via our open APIs.
+We allow you to issue, process, and manage both virtual and physical payment card programs via our open APIs.

-Most importantly, of course, security is built into every element, from 3D Secure authentication to flexible fraud rules.
+Security is built into every element, from 3D Secure authentication to flexible fraud rules.

 Get in touch with our team to find out more about launching a card program with Checkout.com.